BishopFox/gcp-terraform-cloud-connector/README.md

 - AWS_iamRole1
 - AWS_iamRole2

-Once the Workload Identity Pool, Workload Identity Pool AWS provider and [Connected] Service Account are provisioned you can add the service account as a principal with _Compute Viewer role_ to IAM permissions of one or more GCP projects or at the organization-level.
+Once the Workload Identity Pool, Workload Identity Pool AWS provider and [Connected] Service Account are provisioned you can add the service account as a principal with _Compute Viewer role_ to IAM permissions of one or more GCP projects, at the folder-level or at the organization-level.

 The customer also needs to provide Bishop Fox with the WIF credentials file that is exported using the following command: